-- Lesson Plan: There are ten (10) in class lessons in this course.
+- Lesson Plan: There are ten (11) in class lessons in this course.
 Lessons consist of reading assignments posted on Blackboard, research articles, online reading, and class discussion questions.
-Students should read the lesson objectives and complete the reading assignments. - Five dates are scheduled as individual research/self-study days and will provide time for completion of assignments and worksheets. - No class will be held on these days in order to provide an opportunity for students to complete the assignments and prepare required worksheets. - Assignments and worksheet will be turned in at the beginning of the class date identified in the schedule.
+Students should read the lesson objectives and complete the reading assignments. - Two dates are scheduled as individual research/self-study days and will provide time for completion of assignments and worksheets.
+Additionally, one off-site program visitation is required and students will be expected to participate and interact with TR program participants. - o No class will be held on these days in order to provide an opportunity for students to complete the assignments and prepare required worksheets. - Assignments and worksheet will be turned in at the beginning of the class date identified in the schedule.